Stride-Apollo/Stride/src/doc/user_man/populationgenerator.rst

    * ``population.cities.city.airport::name``: The name of an airport situated in this city

-   * ``population.villages::radius``: When calculating the position of a village, the generator first calulates the middle of the cities.
+   * ``population.villages::radius``: When calculating the position of a village, the generator first calulates the weighted middle (average latitude and longitude) of the cities.
 Then it calculates the maximum distance between this middle and any city.
 The radius is then used as a factor to determine the maximum distance a village is located from the middle.

    * ``population.villages.village``: This contains a template of a village.
 When a village is needed, the generator will pick a random template